Navigation » List of Schools » Prince George Community College » Psychology » Psychology 2080 – Abnormal Psychology » Summer 2021 » Quiz 8

 B common; most people in the United States distrust both lawyers and congressional members.

-C rare; such distrust defines those with schizotypal personality disorder.
+C rare; such distrust defines those with paranoid personality disorder.

-D rare; such distrust defines those with paranoid personality disorder.
+D uncommon; great distrust of congressional members but not great distrust of lawyers defines those with paranoid personality disorder.

 Question #14